canonical/airbyte-k8s-operator/documentation/how-to/secure-airbyte-deployments.md

 ```

 ## Enable Google Oauth
 Enabling Google Oauth for Charmed Airbyte allows users to authenticate using their Google accounts, streamlining login and increasing security.
+Google OAuth is handled by the `oauth2-proxy-k8s` charm, which sits in front of Airbyte and is exposed through `nginx-ingress-integrator`.

-To enable Google Oauth, you need a Google project.
+To enable Google Oauth, you need a Google Cloud project.
 You can create one [here](https://console.cloud.google.com/projectcreate).

 #### Obtain Oauth2 credentials
-If you do not already have Oauth2 credentials set up then follow the steps below:
+If you do not already have Oauth2 credentials set up, follow the steps below:
 1. Navigate to https://console.cloud.google.com/apis/credentials.
 2. Click `+ Create Credentials`.
 3. Select `Oauth client ID`.